kala13x/magtisun/README.md

 ###Standalone Library and API Usage
 #####LibMagtiSun - Version: 1.0.2 Snapshot BUILD 31
 You can implement this library in another C/C++ project.
-You can copy files from libmagtisun directory and compile it by yourself.
+You can copy files from magtisun directory and compile it by yourself.
 ```
-cd libmagtisun
+cd magtisun
 make
 ```
 Just include header file in your application and you will be able to use those functions which are defined in header file.
 Also please make sure that you are linking libmagtisun.a shared library while compiling your project.

-You can see examples in Makefile and magtisun.c files to see how to compile correctly and use functions from libmagtisun.
+You can see examples in Makefile and src/magtisun.c files to see how to compile correctly and use functions from libmagtisun.

 You can see API documentation in libmagtisun.h file.
 Each function has detailed documentations.